brycie-boy/The_Cosmos/Unwholsome kamma.md

 ## Unwholsome kamma  #🧠

-Unwholesome [[kamma]] is an kamma that is harmful to the agent, morally reprehensible, and brings painful results.
-It is [[kamma]] that ripens into bad fortune and misery, or a hellish experience.
-The criterion for judging [[kamma]] as wholesome or unwholesome is its underlying motives, or "roots".
-There are three unwholesome roots:
 Unwholesome [[kamma]] is an kamma that is harmful to the agent, morally reprehensible, and brings painful fruits.
 It is [[kamma]] that ripens into bad fortune and misery, or a hellish experience.
 The criterion for judging [[kamma]] as wholesome or unwholesome is its underlying motives, or "roots".
 There are three unwholesome roots:

 - greed